hpcn-uam/iDPDK-LatencyMeter/README.md

 DPDK-Compilation
 =================
-The latest tested DPDK-repository with this application is included in the dpdk folder.
+The latest tested DPDK-repository with this application is included in the `dpdk` folder.
 Howerver, any other compatible-version could be used by exporting `RTE_SDK` variable.

-To compile the included DPDK-release, it is recomended to execute and follow the basic dpdk-setup script, example:
+To compile the included DPDK-release, it is recomended to execute and follow the basic `dpdk-setup.sh` script, example:

 ````
 cd dpdk